Biological Agents in Health and Social Care

 - unintentional, such as in patient care activities, where the exposure may arise as a result of the type of work being carried out.

-Healthcare workers may come into contact with a number of sources of infection either through direct contact with patients or with contaminated materials, including waste, laundry, contaminated surfaces etc.
+Health and social care workers may come into contact with a number of sources of infection through their contact with biological agents via direct contact with service users or with contaminated materials, including waste, laundry, contaminated surfaces and so on.
+In the health and social care sector, common biological agents include (but are not limited to) norovirus, influenza A virus, severe acute respiratory syndrome coronavirus 2 (SARS-CoV-2) and Hepatitis B virus.

 The Law